SAFEHR-data/pyonb/README.md

 ## Acknowledgements

-This work was funded by NIHR UCLH/UCL Biomedical Research Centre.
+This work was funded by the National Institute for Health and Care Research (NIHR, award code NIHR302495).

 This project is developed in collaboration with the [Centre for Advanced Research Computing](https://ucl.ac.uk/arc), University